 Sexual orientation is defined as the disposition of a person for heterosexuality, homosexuality, asexuality or bisexuality or a history of such a disposition or any identification with having such a disposition.
 Discrimination is defined as any conduct that has the purpose or effect of making sexual orientation the basis for an employment decision or that interferes with an employee's work performance or that creates an intimidating, hostile or offensive work environment.

-Complaints will be processed in accordance with the SUNY Cortland Discrimination Complaint Procedure (Chapter 850).
+Complaints will be processed in accordance with the Complaint Procedure for the Review of Allegations of Unlawful Discrimination (Chapter 850).